Erin’s Story: A Tongue Tie with a Happy Ending

 My Baby is Tongue Tied?

-Type I tongue tie--tip of tongue "tied" to floor of mouth.
+Type I tongue tie–tip of tongue “tied” to floor of mouth.

 My lactation consultant told me my baby is tongue tied and she needs to get her frenulum clipped so she can breastfeed.
 What is a frenulum?
 Why does my baby need this procedure?

-The frenulum is a (usually) thin, fibrous band that connects the underside of the tongue to the floor of the mouth.
+The frenulum is a (usually) thin, fibrous band of connective tissue that connects the underside of the tongue to the floor of the mouth.
 The mere existence of a lingual (tongue) frenulum is not an indicator of a problem.
 The important thing is whether the frenulum restricts the movement of the tongue in a way that interferes with its normal functions.
 If it does, your baby has a condition known as tongue tie or ankyloglossia.
 Continue reading

-These are things that I see or read every day: From my clients, from professionals and websites focusing on newborn issues.
+10589976_622164521361_290742170_nThese are things that I see or read every day: From my clients, from professionals and websites focusing on newborn issues.
 I know that one post cannot squash these myths completely, but if this helps just a few moms obtain correct information, I’ll be very happy!
 Each one of these statements could be an entire post.
 As time goes on, I hope to link each myth with a thorough explanation as to why it’s a myth.
 But for now, read these and remember they are MYTHS!

 Breastfeeding is painful for the first few weeks.